kshedden/case_studies/methods/largescale.md

 understand the population as a whole.
 This contrasts with the strategy of building a single all-encompassing model using the entire dataset.
-Situations where this strategy is useful commonly arise due to modern innovations that allow for collection of data that is both high-dimensional (many attributes measured on each unit) and heterogeneous (the units can be clustered into subpopulations with much greater heterogeneity between than within subpopulations).
+Situations where this strategy is useful commonly arise due to modern innovations that allow for collection of data that are both high-dimensional (many attributes measured on each unit) and heterogeneous (the units can be clustered into subpopulations with much greater heterogeneity between than within subpopulations).